shabin5785/Udemy-React/React_2.md

 - lodash debounce can only allow a function to be called after a certain time.

 - State can be component level state.
 First example, App has one state, search bar has another. .Redux has single state.
 React has component level state.

+- action usually has a type and payload.
+TYpe descibes the action, every action must have a type that should descibe it.
+Action will be sent to all teh reducers by react redux wiring